paperscodeyouneed/An-DQN-based-Approach-for-Large-Scale-EVs-Charging-Scheduling/README.md

-# A-Noisy-Dueling-Architecture-for-Large-Scale-EV-ChargingScheduling
+# An DQN based Approach for Large-Scale EVs Charging Scheduling
 This is an official implementation in Pytorch

 ## Abstract
-    The surge charging demand of large-scale electric vehicles (EVs) in the rush hour or open holidays poses challenges to the EV charging management system.
-Unreasonable EV charging scheduling plan is definitely inefficient and might lead to the unsatisfactory of customers and providers of charging service.
-Therefore, it is important to manage the large-scale charging scheduling for improving the service quality of large-scale EV charging services.
-With this concern, an improved Deep Q-Network (DQN) based approach is proposed to find the optimal scheduling plan at the time of peak demand for EV charging.
-To obtain better global optimization ability and faster convergence speed, an improved noisy-dueling architecture which can make efficient use of experience knowledge about environment to locate the global optimization / suboptimal is designed.
-The experiment results under a complex real city scenario showcases the advantages of our proposal in terms of well-performance on both calculation efficiency and scheduling efficiency.
+    The surge in demand for charging large-scale electric vehicles (EVs) during rush hours or open holidays presents a substantial challenge to EV charging management.
+An inefficient EV charging schedule inconveniences customers and dissatisfies service providers.
+Therefore, it is imperative to elevate the quality of charging scheduling services as well as concurrently reducing average EV queueing times and idling durations at charging stations (CSs) in large-scale EV charging scenarios.
+To this end, an approach based on Deep Q-Network (DQN) technology is proposed to identify optimal scheduling plans precisely during the surge EV charging scheduling demand.
+This method integrates an enhanced noisy-dueling architecture, leveraging experience knowledge to efficiently locate optimal scheduling strategy.
+Experiments in a sophisticated urban scenario validate the efficacy of our proposal, showcasing substantial enhancements in both computational and scheduling efficiencies.

 ## Notes